Cooking Gorgeous

 Place the tomatoes in a blender or food processor and blend until smooth.

-tomatoes are blended in a food processor for making homemade Turkish tarhana
+Blended tomatoes in a food processor for making tarhana.

 Transfer it to a large bowl.
 Repeat the same with red peppers, onions, and fresh herbs, and add them together with the tomatoes.

-Pour in the strained yogurt and natural yogurt, salt, yeast, and flour, and stir well to ensure everything is fully combined.
+Pour in the strained yogurt and natural yogurt, salt, yeast, and flour, and stir well until everything is fully combined.

 Ferment the Mixture